According to Peter Drucker, What is the Only Purpose of Business? – Building Remarkable Enterprises

 • A Purpose-Led North Star: Reframe your purpose beyond profits, making it the fulcrum of every decision and action.

-• Fostering a Customer-Centric Ecosystem: Instill a culture that reverberates with customer-centric principles, from leadership to every team member.
+• Fostering a Customer-Centric Ecosystem: Instill a culture that reverberates with customer-centric principles, from leadership to every team member, deeply understanding the customer’s point.

 • Feedback’s Ripple Effect: Create a continuous feedback loop with customers, facilitating iterative improvement.